-- Artistic footwork sequence, maximum level 1, maximum 30 seconds.
-To achieve level 1 each skater must have one of each of four (4) steps and turns confirmed: Cross in front, Inside Three Turn, Outside Three turn, Open Mohawk. - One (1) traveling sequence, maximum level 1, maximum 10 seconds. - One (1) choreographic sequence.
+- Artistic sequence, maximum 30 seconds.
+To achieve the level the skater must have one of each of four (4) steps and turns confirmed: Inside Three Turn, Outside Three turn, Open Mohawk, traveling (one clockwise and one anticlockwise allowed to be performed, only one will be counted toward the level) maximum 30 seconds. - Traveling sequence, maximum level 1, 15 seconds. - Choreographic sequence, maximum 30 seconds.